The Australian Labour Laws: A Legal Checklist for Employers and Employees

 Employees in Australia enjoy various benefits as mandated by labour laws.
 Here is a list of these benefits that blue-collar workers shouldn’t miss:

 1. Annual Leave: Employees, including those in the trades sector (e.g., carpenters, electricians), are entitled to annual leave for rest and recreation.
+This benefit is essential for maintaining work-life balance, especially in blue-collar jobs and trade jobs in Australia.

 2. Sick Leave: Like all Australian employees, trades workers can take advantage of sick leave during illness or injury.